breburdaTom/k6-perf-test-showcase/README.md

 ## Project Overview

 This repository is a portfolio-grade k6 harness for the public [QuickPizza](https://quickpizza.grafana.com/) application.
-The goal was not to produce a tutorial or a pile of one-off scripts.
 The goal was to show how a small performance project can still reflect production thinking:

 - one business flow used consistently across test types
 - hard pass/fail performance gates
-- reusable test architecture instead of copy-paste HTTP calls
+- reusable test architecture
 - CI jobs that treat performance checks like delivery pipeline inputs

 The chosen flow is intentionally business-shaped: